cyber-sushi/makima/README.md

 **Q**: My controller works when using Bluetooth but not when using wired connection or vice-versa, why?\
 **A**: Some devices have a different evdev name when connected through Bluetooth, for example a `Sony Interactive Entertainment Wireless Controller` is just seen as `Wireless Controller` when connected via Bluetooth.
 You'll need to create a copy of the config file with that name.

-**Q**: Will application-specific bindings be implemented for desktops other than Hyprland, Sway and X11?\
+**Q**: Will application-specific bindings be implemented for other desktops like Gnome Wayland?\
-**A**: Gnome on Wayland requires an extension to retrieve the active window through D-Bus (???) and KDE on Wayland requires to use JavaScript plug-ins to make any request to KWin (also ???), which is why I haven't implemented active window tracking for them.
+**A**: Gnome on Wayland requires an extension to retrieve the active window through D-Bus, which is why I haven't implemented window tracking for it.
 If anyone finds a better solution, I'm all for it.
 Regarding other compositors, feel free to open an issue and I'll look into it.

 **Q**: Makima gives me a "Permission Denied" error when launching, what do I do?\
 **A**: Make sure that the `uinput` kernel module is loaded.
 You can load it with `sudo modprobe uinput`.
 To make it permanent, create `/etc/modules-load.d/uinput.conf` and write `uinput` inside.